 It isn’t easy to scoop Thailand up and package it in a neat little box.
 From the pumping disco scene on the beaches of Phuket to full moon parties on far-flung islands, little pieces of paradise south of Phi Phi and high-end resorts strung along the east – Thailand has a different taste of paradise for all.
-Those setting sail and seeking warm waters, shady bamboo groves and scenes straight out of Leonardo DiCaprio’s The Beach, can cast a glance across our guide for navigating the coconut sugar waters of Thailand.
+Those setting sail and seeking warm waters of the Indian Ocean, shady bamboo groves and scenes straight out of Leonardo DiCaprio’s The Beach, can cast a glance across our guide for navigating the coconut sugar waters of Thailand.

 Where to Stay

 If you’re feeling the need to be pampered surrounded by heavenly frangipani spas, then Koh Yao Noi is an island brimming with high-end resorts.
 More specifically, head to the Six Senses Yao Noi and let nature’s luxury become your personal playground with its plentiful butterfly gardens, honey-colored beaches, preserved wildlife and Zen Garden Spa.
 One of the world’s most spectacular seascapes, the magical Phang Nga Bay, beautifully sets the stage for this island resort, while the secluded villas are engulfed by lush greenery and complete with a private swimming pool for the ultimate romantic hideaway.
 The thatched-roof suites offer a sensual indoor-outdoor experience, where an abundance of natural light and panoramic island views add a special ambiance to your stay.

 Our Thailand Destination Guide also includes a Luxury Hotel Guide with a detailed list of options across the country.